andrew/ultimate-awesome/README.md

 - [awesome-blockchain](https://github.com/avence12/awesome-blockchain) - Blockchain concept, technologies, application, and business.
 - [awesome-ai-research-papers](https://github.com/awesomelistsio/awesome-ai-research-papers) - A curated list of seminal and influential research papers in artificial intelligence, covering key topics in machine learning, deep learning, NLP, computer vision, reinforcement learning, and AI ethics.
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
+- [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
+This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-crypto-mining](https://github.com/awesomelistsio/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.